ICHydro/anaconda/installation/README.md

 ### Loading the data in MySQL.

-In Windows, you mysql.exe file is probably located in the C:\wamp\bin\mysql\mysql5.7.9\bin\ folder.
+In Windows, your mysql.exe file is probably located in the C:\wamp\bin\mysql\mysqlX.X.X\bin\ folder (where X.X.X is the version of mysql that you have installed).
 Using Powershell in windows might give errors.
 Use the normal command prompt.

 First create the new database: